smartfarmdiy/detection-ripeness-and-distance-measurement-of-strawberry/README.md

     color_rec = (0, int(255 * (1 - percentage / 100)), int(255 * (percentage / 100)))
     ripeness_percentage = ((100 - percentage) * (75 / 100)) + 25
 </pre>

+# Orbbec Astra Pro Camera for Diatance Measurement

+* In my work, I use an Orbbec Astra Pro Camera to measure the distance between the camera and a strawberry.
+The camera's Dapth function is used to measure the distance.
+Before starting the test, you will need to install the camera driver.